sumitpalgit/frescogittraining/README.md

 adding comment from feature1
 adding another change from feature1

-adding conflict change at the same line.
+adding no conflict change at the same line.